-According to www.health.gov, participating in sports delivers myriad health, social, academic and even employment benefits.
+According to www.health.gov, participating in sports delivers myriad health, social, academic, and even employee benefits.
 These advantages don’t come without some risk, however.
 More than 3.5 million kids under age 14 receive medical treatment for sports injuries each year.
 High school-age athletes add 2 million injuries – half a million of them requiring doctor visits and 30,000 requiring hospital stays.
 The CDC says more than half of these injuries are preventable.
 Facial trauma is one category of injury.
-Maxillofacial injuries include any injury to the mouth, face and jaw.
+Maxillofacial injuries include any injury to the mouth, face, and jaw.

 Here are nine strategies to ensure a safe sports season.

-- Many of us live in areas where weather can change very suddenly.
+Many of us live in areas where the weather can change very suddenly.
 Don’t forget to establish a weather policy for the team.
 Study up on lightning and how to prevent being struck and make sure all involved know the team’s weather policy and will see that it is enforced.
-On hot, sunny days, be mindful of heat illness, heat stroke and dehydration.
+On hot, sunny days, be mindful of heat illness, heatstroke and dehydration.
 Consider canceling or postponing practice or games if the heat index is very high.

-- Ensure your kids are playing on safe fields and with safe equipment.
-Before the game, have players pick up any litter on the field and look for rocky patches or holes in the ground that could cause a twist, sprain or fracture.
+Ensure your kids are playing on safe fields and with safety equipment.
+Before the game, have players pick up any litter on the field and look for rocky patches or holes in the ground that could cause a twist, sprain, or fracture.
 Goal structures should be anchored and emergency phones should be present.

 Kayvon Haghighi, DDS, MD, FACS is licensed to practice both medicine and dentistry in the state of New Jersey.
 Dr. Haghighi’s unique combination of surgical training and experience in facial reconstruction enables him to analyze your condition from multiple points of view.